ProtoSchool/protoschool.github.io/README.md

 ```
 Be sure to include conditionals that will catch common mistakes and provide useful clues.

 If the object returned by your `validate` function the has the property `fail`, the message string you've provided will be shown highlighted in red, and the user will have the opportunity to update and resubmit their code.
-If it has the property `success`, the user will se the success message highlighted in green, and the "Submit" button will change into a "Next" button allowing them to advance to the next lesson.
+If it has the property `success`, the user will see the success message highlighted in green, and the "Submit" button will change into a "Next" button allowing them to advance to the next lesson.

+If this is the last lesson in your tutorial, the user will see a "More Tutorials" button instead of a "Next" button.
+Please create a success message for your last lesson that notes that the user has completed the whole tutorial.
+For example, `Great job!
+You've completed this series of lessons!`)

 ##### Override external error messages (optional)